sheilbronn/Manage-Gluon-MQTT/README.md

 * Query fingerprints and number of locally connected Freifunk clients (Wifi)
 * Query static and dynamic [Gluon](https://gluon.readthedocs.io/en/latest/) data (returned as [JSON](https://de.wikipedia.org/wiki/JavaScript_Object_Notation)): _nodeinfo_, _neighbours_, _statistics_ as well as the output from `gluon-show-site`.
 * Query static and dynamic [OpenWrt](https://openwrt.org) config data
+* Establish an autossh tunnel for MQTT port forwarding on the current host.
-* Run a simple speed test
+* Run a simple speed test.
 * Reboot the Freifunk node.

 IMPORTANT: This script would be benefit from some refactoring, the code is provided as is.